Nanjuan/praecipio-hackathon/notes.md

-Technologies

-Building a non-profit application that evaluates other applications and facilitates donations involves a comprehensive set of technologies.
-Your starting points cover essential aspects of front-end and back-end development.
-Let's expand on these and consider the back-end architecture and AI prompts you might use.

-Front End

 ## Technologies

 Building a non-profit application that evaluates other applications and facilitates donations involves a comprehensive set of technologies.
 Your starting points cover essential aspects of front-end and back-end development.
 Let's expand on these and consider the back-end architecture and AI prompts you might use.